 Am I eligible to apply for a Tier 1 Investor Visa Extension?

-To be eligible to extend your Tier 1 Investor Visa you must show:
+To be eligible to extend your Tier 1 Investor Visa (granted after 6 November 2014) you must show you:

-- investment activity in acceptable investments – you have invested at least £750,000 (or 75%) of that in UK government bonds, share capital or loan capital in active UK companies
+- have invested those funds in UK government bonds, share capital or loan capital in active UK companies

-- specified date – you have invested this sum within 3 months of your ‘investor start date’
+- invested this sum within 3 months of your ‘investor start date’

 What are the eligibility criteria?